kevinmcareavey/jason-tutorial-series/md/appendix-b.md

 # Appendix B - Graphical user interfaces

 This appendix provides a brief introduction to implementing graphical user interfaces for Jason projects.

-Graphical user interfaces in Jason are typically spawned from a custom environment class, so you should complete [Appendix A](appendix-a.html) before proceeding with this appendix.
+Such interfaces are typically spawned from a custom environment class, so you should complete [Appendix A](appendix-a.html) before proceeding.

 <!-- TOC -->